jgoyk/getAMRO/README.md

-# GetNAK!
+# GetAMRO!
-A small clone of 2048 for teahcers
+A small clone of 2048 for teachers
 [Play it here!](http://jgoyk.github.io/getAMRO)